-- B. i) Change the rules for the total number of sticks and the number of sticks that players can have so that there are at least six solutions. - You must use a total of to sticks. - No player can have more than sticks. - All players get the same number of sticks.
-No sticks can be left over. - ii) Use your new rules to find the possible number of players and possible number of sticks for each player.
+B. i) Change the rules for the total number of sticks and the number of sticks that players can have so that there are at least six solutions.

+- You must use a total of \\\\\to \\\\sticks. - No player can have more than \\\\\ sticks. - All players get the same number of sticks.
+No sticks can be left over.

+ii) Use your new rules to find the possible number of players and possible number of sticks for each player.
 Find at least six solutions.
 Explain how you found your solutions.

-Curriculum Outcomes Assessed Pacing Materials 4-B3 Multiplication Meanings: explore 40 min • Counters 4-B5 Multiplication Facts: to 9×9 (optional) 4-B7 Division Meanings: small numbers 4-B9 Multiplication and Division Facts: relate through properties
+Curriculum Outcomes Assessed Pacing Materials 4-B3 Multiplication Meanings: explore 40 min Counters 4-B5 Multiplication Facts: to $9 \times 9$ (optional) 4-B7 Division Meanings: small numbers 4-B9 Multiplication and Division Facts: relate through properties

-- You might use this task as a rich problem to assess student understanding of a number of outcomes in this unit.
+• You might use this task as a rich problem to assess student understanding of a number of outcomes in this unit.
 It could supplement the unit test.
-It could also be used as enrichment material for some students. - You can assess performance on the task using the rubric below.
+It could also be used as enrichment material for some students.